rsergio07/SRE-Exercises/README.md

 The **Software Development Lifecycle (SDLC)** is a structured approach to software development.
 It involves multiple phases that ensure software is designed, developed, tested, and deployed systematically.
 SRE plays a critical role in ensuring the reliability and scalability of the systems throughout the SDLC.

 > [!TIP]
+> 1. Practice
 <details>
-<summary>1.
-Practice</summary>
+<summary>This application will serve as a practical case to demonstrate the integration of SRE at each phase, from planning to maintenance, including the implementation of SLOs, monitoring of metrics, and deployment automation.</summary>

 Apply these changes [1.
-Practice](./exercises/exercise1/) to create a python REST API.This application will serve as a practical case to demonstrate the integration of SRE at each phase, from planning to maintenance, including the implementation of SLOs, monitoring of metrics, and deployment automation.
+Practice](./exercises/exercise1/) to create a python REST API.

 <img src="exercises/exercise1/Infra.png" alt="Infra" height="50" />
 </details>